London's Gatehouse Bank looks to broaden Islamic revenue streams

 The bank also plans to launch an online retail deposit product in December and is considering structuring private investment funds, Thompson added.
 The objective of such funds would be "to raise discretionary money that can be deployed at the right time rather than raise money for a specific deal".

 Gatehouse will consider joint ventures similar to last year's agreement with property developer Sigma Capital to build rental homes in Britain.
-Thompson expects the first phase, worth 100 million pounds ($168 million), to close by mid-August.
+Thompson expects the first phase, worth 100 million pounds, to close by mid-August.